adrianrudnik/ablegram/README.md

-# Ablegram: Your Ableton project file finder
+# Ablegram: Ableton project search engine

 Ablegram is a free and independent tool designed with Ableton users in mind, although it's not directly affiliated with Ableton.
 This easy-to-use software allows you to effortlessly navigate through your Ableton project files.

 As a standalone application, Ablegram requires no installation or online connectivity.
-It's designed to work effectively across Windows, (hopefully soon) MacOS and Linux platforms.
+It's designed to work effectively across Windows, MacOS and Linux platforms.

 ![Screenshot of the search result view](docs/media/screenshot.jpg "Screenshot of the search result view")